TakashiSasaki/ns-3-nat/src/internet/doc/ipv4-nat.rst

 Examples
 ========

-The following example have been written, which can be found in ``src/internet/examples``:
+The following example has been written, which can be found in ``src/internet/examples``:

-* ipv4-nat-example.cc : This example basically illustrates a three node architecture where the middle node is a nat device.
-The static nat rule is added to the nat table and printed out to a nat.routes document.
+- ipv4-nat-example.cc : This example basically illustrates a three node architecture where the middle node is a NAT device.
+The static NAT rule is added to the NAT table and printed out to a nat.rules file.

 Validation
 **********
-Basic tests for adding and removing the nat rules are in place.
+A test suite exists in ``src/internet/examples/ipv4-nat-test-suite.cc``.